 - Parallel services startup and many more

-runit is also a cross-platform init system that can run on GNU/Linux, Solaris, *BSD and Mac OS X and it is an alternative for SysV init, that offers service supervision.
+runit is also a cross-platform init system that can run on GNU/Linux, Solaris, *BSD, and Mac OS X and it is an alternative to SysV init, which offers service supervision.

 It comes with some benefits and remarkable components not found in SysV init and possibly other init systems in Linux and these include:

 - Service supervision, where each service is associated with a service directory

 - A clean process state guarantees each process a clean state

 - It has a reliable logging facility